-Long Method has a similar behavior of God Class.
+Long Method has a similar behavior.
 The chart in Figure 5 shows that many design patterns have a strong relation with Long Method.
 Three design patterns present a higher co-occurrence with Long Method: Observer, State-Strategy, and Template Method.
 Conviction is higher in 3 out of 5 systems: Hibernate 4.2.0, JHotDraw 7.5.1, and Kolmafia 17.3.
 The strongest association rule in these systems is Observer $\Rightarrow$ Long Method.
-Webmail 0.7.10 does not present any instance of Observer, therefore the association rule $Observer \Rightarrow Long Method$ was not found in this project.
+Webmail 0.7.10 does not present any Observer instance, therefore the Observer $\Rightarrow$ Long Method association rule was not found in this project.
 In Weka 3.6.9, Observer $\Rightarrow$ Long Method has a low occurrence.
-In conclusion, the association rule Observer $\Rightarrow$ Long Method, despite having a low occurrence in two cases, was the one that presented the strongest Conviction in this study.
+In conclusion, the Observer $\Rightarrow$ Long Method association rule, despite having a low occurrence in two cases, was the one that presented the strongest Conviction in this paper.
 Nevertheless, State-Strategy and Template Method also present a high Conviction value.
 Then, the results indicate that Observer, State-Strategy, and Template Method presented more occurrences of the Long Method bad smell than the other design patterns.

-So, answering RQ2, Template Method, Observer and Proxy were identified as those who presented the main co-occurrences with the God Class bad smell with Template Method have the highest co-occurrence with this bad smell.
-The Observer, State-Strategy and Template Method design patterns were identified as those that presented the main cooccurrences with the Long Method bad smell.
+Summary.
+So, answering RQ2, we identified Template Method, Observer and Proxy as those which presented the main co-occurrences with the God Class bad smell.
+Among them, Template Method design pattern was those which presented the highest co-occurrence with this bad smell.
+We also identified the Observer, State-Strategy and Template Method design patterns as those that presented the main co-occurrences with the Long Method bad smell.
 Nevertheless, Observer presented the highest co-occurrence with Long Method.